sw6-aau/NN-Service/public/api/documentation.md

 **Dropout:** How many percents of unit weights it should forget between the convolutional layer, the short and long term recurrent layers.
 Dropout helps to prevent overfitting. *Note: Must have value 0 >= x <= 1*

-**CNN hidden units:** How many hidden units will be in the convultional layer.
+**CNN Hidden Units:** How many hidden units will be in the convultional layer.

-**RNN hidden units:** How many hidden units will be in the the hidden state in the short and long term Gated Recurrent Units (GRU) the network uses for recurrent layers.
+**RNN Hidden Units:** How many hidden units will be in the the hidden state in the short and long term Gated Recurrent Units (GRU) the network uses for recurrent layers.

-**Short-RNN Window size:** How big a window that should be predicted by th.
+**Short-RNN Window Size:** How big a window that should be predicted by th.
 For example, if the window was 24 * 7, in a dataset where each time-step is one hour, the RNN would train predicting the next hour in 24 * 7 time-steps, see how right it were in these 24 * 7 predictions and adjusts its weight.
 This will repeat for the whole training dataset.

-**Long-RNN Window size:** How many time steps it should skip in the RNN-skip network.
+**Long-RNN Window Size:** How many time steps it should skip in the RNN-skip network.
 For a dataset where one input corresponds to a hour, 24 skip time-steps would mean that RNN-skip would train predicting time-steps where one time-step corresponds to one day.

-**Highway window:** How many hidden units the highway window linear layer should use.
+**Highway Window:** How many hidden units the highway window linear layer should use.

 ## Buttons: